Cairi-S/tom-poulson/README.md

 On **iPad and mobile devices** only the two more prestigious reviews will be featured to reduce scroll time and stop the potential for information overload.

-As part of the footer there will be a **call to action** button directing users to the **contact page** should the user have already decided that they want to make contact with the musician.
+As part of the footer there will be a **call to action** button directing users to the **Contact page** should the user have already decided that they want to make contact with the musician.

 **ENSEMBLES AND PROJECTS**